m4dd0c/t-helper/README.md

 then you can use it to backup your files and
 Easily reinstall your termux.
 And use your files agian.

+- Gimme Star of you like it :) .

 # Installation
 In just one command
 - cd $HOME/t-helper/ ; ls ; ./t-helper.sh